-Gambling via the internet is up across the board in Pennsylvania, including online lottery play.
+Gambling via the internet is up across the board in Pennsylvania, including the online PA Lottery.

 The Pennsylvania Lottery, like most if not all lotteries in the country, has taken a major hit due to retailers closing their doors and/or people staying at home, whether by an order from a governor or by one’s own volition.
 The U.S. online lottery industry, active in only a handful of states, is still in its infancy.
 No state lottery snags the bulk of its revenues from the internet.